 Upon returning I loved the place even more than I was aware of and it felt like home.
 I viewed maybe 40 apartments in 3 weekends before falling in love with my lovely little place.
 Here are a few outdated photos of it, you’ll get the general gist of how it looks but since this photo was taken I now have my own furniture and photos to add a personal touch.

-I should have done a before and after collage, but if you’ve read this far you probably know by know how behind I am with all things bloggy!
+I should have done a before and after collage, but if you’ve read this far you probably know by now how behind I am with all things bloggy!

 In 2019 I generated $171,995 US Dollars for the year, all via online income with my SEO business.
 (If you want to hear me talk more openly about how I make money online, subscribe to my newsletter on my sidebar).
 This is not to be confused with money in my pocket, I have staff to pay and the mountains absolutely killed any chances of further savings after throwing down pretty much all I had on my apartment.

 As always, I was living my life constantly on 5 gears with barely any rest, so bad financial decisions can be made when you’re not grounded and on the move.
-So even though I managed to hone in on my greatest financial achievement of my life with buying the place, I rightly took a few points off this category.
+So even though I managed to hone in on the greatest financial achievement of my life by buying the place, I rightly took a few points off this category.

 Friendships, family and romance are all important to me, but admittedly I am better at some than others.
-The final one I suck at, I find it hard to juggle everything I have going on and as much as I want to give my best self, I worry that I may lose a big part of my true self too.
-I don’t particularly like this way of being, but awareness of it is a good start I suppose.
+The final one I suck at, I find it hard to juggle everything I have going on and as much as I want to give my best self, it’s hard to with this lifestyle.

 I think I’m a good friend to have, but I could be better.
 Often being too “busy” to nourish friendships is a load of bollocks.
 We can always put ten minutes aside to connect with someone if they are important enough.